6 Day Tasmania in Circle F6

 6 Day Tasmania in Circle tour is our most popular offering.
 Designed to fit neatly into a calendar week this tour is our best option for sampling Tasmania in its entirety.
 Covering approximately 1500 km we explore many of Tassie’s premier attractions, moving fast enough to provide a fantastic overview of the island, yet slow enough to enjoy the sights!
 Suitable for all ages and fitness levels this is truly an amazing, small group travel experience with a maximum of 15 people.

-- Fully guided tour of Australia most famous culturally historic site – Port Arthur.
+- Fully guided tour of Australia historic site – Port Arthur

-- Sampling some of the best & freshest food and wine in all of Australia.
+- Sample the best & freshest food and wine in Australia

-- 2 of Tasmania’s most photographed waterfalls – Nelson Falls & the 3 tiered Russell Falls.
+- Visit Nelson Falls & the 3 tiered Russell Falls

 - 5 nights accommodation